|

 SWCPC 687 E1

 This collection consists of a single tin image of an unidentified man.
-Preservation

-buildings, artifacts, and monuments.
-Mary Vines was a member of the founding Board of
+maintain historic sites, buildings, artifacts, and monuments.
+Mary Vines was a

-Directors for Preservation Texas and Preservation Texas Alliance.
+Preservation Texas Alliance.